vornao/timeseries-anomaly-analisys/README.md

 ### Installation instructions

 This project requires python 3.9 installed on your local machine and the package virtualenv.
-Once you have installed python open a terminal (on Linux/MacOS) window and type the following commands in order to install dependencies.
+Once you have installed python, open a terminal (on Linux/MacOS) window and type the following commands in order to install dependencies.

 ```bash